 Commission staff has provided assistance in obtaining and administering economic development grant awards from the State of Wisconsin and U.S. Economic Development Administration for business loans and infrastructure improvements associated with business expansion projects in communities throughout the Region.
-By the end of 2006, the Commission staff work had resulted in acquiring \$38 million in public funds and administering \$21 million of those funds.
-These grants have yielded a projected \$127 million in private investment, the creation of a projected 4,471 new jobs, and the retention of a projected 1,155 existing jobs.
+By the end of 2007, the Commission staff work had resulted in acquiring \$38 million in public funds and administering \$21 million of those funds.
+These grants have yielded a projected \$128 million in private investment, the creation of a projected 4,477 new jobs, and the retention of a projected 1,155 existing jobs.

 Commission staff has provided assistance in obtaining and administering grant funds for housing rehabilitation and development, public facility improvements, and disaster recovery assistance projects.
-By the end of 2006, the Commission staff work resulted in acquiring \$16 million in public funds and administering \$11 million of those funds.
+By the end of 2007, the Commission staff work resulted in acquiring \$17 million in public funds and administering \$11 million of those funds.

 The Commission has provided staff support to local units of government in the administration of economic development revolving loan fund programs that are capitalized with the proceeds of economic development grant awards and other public-sector appropriations.
-This work has resulted, by the end of 2006, in loans totaling \$8.1 million; a projected \$30 million in private investment; the creation of a projected 429 new jobs; and the retention of a projected 203 jobs.
+This work has resulted, by the end of 2007, in loans totaling \$9.0 million; a projected \$31 million in private investment; the creation of a projected 447 new jobs; and the retention of a projected 224 jobs.

 The Commission has also provided staff support to the Kenosha County Housing Authority since 1985 in the administration of the County's housing rehabilitation revolving loan fund program.
-By the end of 2006, the Commission staff work for the Housing Authority has resulted in the provision and administration of 622 housing rehabilitation loans totaling \$4.5 million.
+A Commission staff member serves as the Housing Authority's Executive Director.
+By the end of 2007, the Commission staff work for the Housing Authority has resulted in the provision and administration of 629 housing rehabilitation loans totaling \$4.6 million.

-Implementation of local economic development projects is in direct response to the need of local units of government, businesses, and homeowners for financial support in community growth and development.
+Implementation of local community and economic development projects is in direct response to the need of local units of government, businesses, and homeowners for financial support in community growth and development.
 The Commission staff provides the experience and expertise that are needed for local governments to successfully utilize publicly-funded programs.

-During 2008, the Commission staff will provide economic development-related data and business finance information upon request to local units of government, Federal and State agencies, local development organizations, businesses, and local citizens.
+During 2009, the Commission staff will provide economic development-related data and business finance information upon request to local units of government, Federal and State agencies, local development organizations, businesses, and local citizens.
 Commission staff will prepare applications for economic development, housing, public facility, and disaster recovery assistance grant awards at the request of local units of government.
 In addition, Commission staff will administer grant-in-aid awards and revolving loan fund programs.
-Commission staff will also serve as the Executive Director of the Kenosha County Housing Authority.
+Commission staff will continue to serve as the Executive Director of the Kenosha County Housing Authority.